All Products

 Specify whether to enable the traffic marking feature.

-If you select Enable Traffic Marking, add custom header fields.
+If you select Enable Traffic Mark, add custom header fields.

 Important

-• We recommend that you do not specify a standard HTTP header field, such as User-Agent.
-If you specify a standard HTTP header field, the value of the standard header field is overwritten by the value of the custom header field.
+• We recommend that you do not configure a standard HTTP header field, such as User-Agent.
+Otherwise, the original value of the standard header field is overwritten by the value of the custom header field.

 You can add the following types of header fields: